MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-filter-lookup.md

 ---
-title: Filter, Search, and LookUp functions in Power Apps
+title: Filter, Search, and LookUp functions in Power Apps (Video)
 description: Reference information including syntax and examples for the Filter, Search, and LookUp functions in Power Apps.
 author: gregli-msft
 ms.service: powerapps